-Jewelry made with precious materials has been part of our fashion existence since jewelry first appeared in use because of its value, rarity, and beauty.
-In our catalog of historical jewelry periods and styles below, we give you an idea of how rubies have been cherished and worn throughout the course of history.
+Items made with precious materials has been part of fashion since jewelry first appeared.
+The inherent rarity and beauty conferred status and value to its owners.
+The catalog of historical jewelry periods and styles below will provide an idea of how rubies have been cherished and worn throughout history.

-Rubies became known in classical Greece and Rome with people attributing healing, talismanic, and astrological powers to their gemstones.
-Much of the jewelry of this period is characterized by the extensive use of engraved seals and gemstones.
+Rubies are known in classical Greece and Rome for attributions of healing, talismanic, and astrological powers to their gemstones.
+Much of the jewelry of antiquity is characterized by the extensive use of engraved seals and gemstones.
+Cleopatra was known for engraving emerald tokens with her likeness for foreign dignitaries.

-Authentic jewelry from this period is exceptionally rare and mostly found in museums, but from these examples we know that classical artisans were very fine metalsmiths.
+Authentic jewelry from this period is exceptionally rare and untreated.
+It is mostly found in museums, but from these examples we know that classical artisans were very fine metalsmiths and carvers.
 Ancient goldsmiths practiced the art of granulation, a precise technique that decorates surfaces with small gold beads.
 Granulation is most often associated with the Etruscans, a civilization who occupied northern and central Italy before the rise of Rome.
-They learned the technique from the Phoenicians, who in turn carried it from Egypt, but it was the Etruscans who raised the art to its greatest heights.
+They learned the technique from the Phoenicians, who in turn carried it from Egypt, but it was the Etruscans who perfected the art.

-A renewed interest in classical themes and motifs was elevated during the Renaissance.
-More recently in modern jewelry, an increasing demand for classically inspired jewelry has brought on the production of contemporary granulation-based ruby settings, and modern goldsmiths are happily indulging this ancient art.
+Renewed interest in classical themes and motifs was the focus of the Renaissance.
+A more recent trend in modern jewelry is the increasing demand for classically styled jewelry.
+This has brought on the production of contemporary granulation-based ruby settings, and modern goldsmiths are happily indulging this ancient art.

 The Roman legacy in Europe continued in the Early Middle Ages through techniques such as filigree gold, cloisonné work and the use of cabochon gems.
 The jewelry of this period was primarily associated with clothing adornment and it included clasps, brooches, belt buckles, and buttons.
-Cameos and intaglios inherited directly from the Romans were also used a great deal in jewelry.
+Intricate techniques for cameos and intaglios were inherited directly from the Romans, who also used these techniques a great deal in jewelry.

 By the High Middle Ages, precious stones had become more widely available in many important European cities that traded with the East, and the gem and jewelry industry was becoming increasingly regulated.